wisnia74/openrct2-typescript-mod-template/README.md

 The entry point is `./src/registerPlugin.ts`.
 Any file, class, module you create in `./src/` needs to be imported to `registerPlugin.ts` one way or another.

-Template uses [Terser](https://github.com/terser/terser) to minify your output mod bundle file.
+Template uses [Terser](https://github.com/terser/terser) to minify your output mod bundle file and to resolve any dependencies.

 ### npm scripts